Law of Bolivia: Sources

-By 1840, sources of the law of Bolivia included: (1) Acts of the Peru-Bolivian Confederation, prior to the revolution of Bolivia.
+By 1840, sources of the law of Bolivia included: (1) Acts of the Peru-Bolivian Confederation, before the revolution of Bolivia.
 (2) Acts of the legislature of the Republic.
-Among these Acts there was a general code of laws, entitled Codigo Santa Cruz.
+Among these Acts, there was a general code of laws, entitled Codigo Santa Cruz.
 This title is evidently in imitation of the title of Code Napoleon; for Santa Cruz is the name of the general who was elected president of the Republic in 1828; and under his presidency, the Codigo was published.
 (3) Decisions of the Bolivian courts.
 (4) Spanish law.
 (5) Roman civil law.
 (6) The ancient Peruvian law, or the customs and usages of the country.

 Legislation

 The legislature has been called the Congreso Nacional.
 The gazette is called Gaceta Oficial de Bolivia.